alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 :::
 ::::

-Accessing CodiMD from the browser on the SRD is an easy way to switch between analysis work and documenting the process or results.
+Accessing CodiMD from the browser on the workspace is an easy way to switch between analysis work and documenting the process or results.

 ### {{busts_in_silhouette}} Editing other people's documents